Learn how to become a Norland Nanny, including training length, entry requirements and career pathways

 How do I become a Norland Nanny?

-To become a Norland Nanny you must complete our two distinct and fully integrated qualifications which are unique to Norland: our BA (Hons) in Early Childhood Education and Care degree and the prestigious Norland diploma.
+To become a Norland Nanny, you’ll complete two fully integrated qualifications unique to Norland: our BA (Hons) in Early Childhood Education and Care degree and the prestigious Norland diploma.

-Over a third of your time at Norland will be spent gaining practical experience on placement (1,265 hours) in a minimum of eight different early years settings including a 25-hour newborn experience.
+Over a third of your time at Norland will be spent gaining practical experience on placement (1,265 hours) in a minimum of eight different early years settings and a 25-hour newborn experience.

 On completion of the degree and placements, you’ll gain industry-recognised Early Childhood Graduate Practitioner Competencies (ECGPC) status in both early childhood academic knowledge and practice skills.